MinnPost/minnpost-wordpress/wp-content/plugins/advanced-access-manager/readme.txt

 11. Improve your website security

 == Changelog ==

+= 5.3.3 =
+* Fixed couple bugs with secure login widget rendering
+* Fixed the bug with AAM UI refresh triggered by aam extensions
+* Fixed the bug with send remote request and array of cookies
+* Added ability to hide login navigations links in the secure login widget with feature.secureLogin.ui.showNav configPress option
+* Added new custom capability "manage_same_user_level"

 = 5.3.2 =
 * Fixed the bug that triggers PHP warnings when blocked user is trying to login